GravityPDF/gravity-pdf-documentation/docs/v3/custom-templates-introduction.md

 ---

 Creating a custom template allows you to control exactly how you want the generated PDF document to look.
 Our software uses HTML and CSS to generate the PDF documents, so you can use a language you already know to automate the document creation process with Gravity Forms.
 You also have full access to all PHP and WordPress functions and APIs to create advanced PDFs, and pull data from multiple sources.
-<h3>Before You Begin</h3>
-If you haven’t <a href="/v3/getting-started-with-gravity-pdf-configuration/">reviewed our five part installation and configuration guide</a> yet we recommend taking a look.
-You should also be familiar with (S)FTPing into your website.
 <h3>Getting Started</h3>
 (S)FTP into your web server and navigate to the PDF_EXTENDED_TEMPLATES folder, which is in your uploads directory.
 Inside you'll find a directory labelled with your site name.
 If running a multisite you'll see multiple directories.
 Select the appropriate folder.
 <div class="message">The upload directory on a standard WordPress website is located in the <code>/wp-content/</code> folder.</div>